Ballet Arts Studio

 Deanna Ford

-Middle School Ballet, Jazz, Choreography
+Lower School Ballet, Adult Intermediate Ballet, Jazz, Choreography

 Deanna Ford began her classical training in Washington State.
 Upon her arrival in New York City, she continued her training, on scholarship, at the School of American Ballet, The Joffrey Ballet, The Harkness Ballet and with David Howard.
 Deanna began her professional career as a soloist with the Hartford Ballet.
 She was also a member of the New Jersey Ballet.
 Deanna was a featured ballet dancer for Radio City Music Hall Productions, and was also a Radio City Rockette.